How Literature “Lives”: Each Reader Gives It New Life in Their Own Time and Place

 The Author’s Picture of the The Old Operating Theatre Museum and Herb Garret in London, The Last Remaining Operating Theatre Where They Attempted to Reanimate Corpses With Electricity.
 Also, It Should Be Federal Law that Frankenstein Be Taught as the Foundational Text for Every STEM Program in the Country.

-By the early 1900s, this didn’t really fit the Modernist influences that transformed academia.
+By the early 1900s, this mode of inquiry didn’t really fit the Modernist influences that transformed academia.
 Scientific inquiry taught us to search for objective truths using evidence and reason.
 Philosophical inquiry was too soft and squishy and “subjective” for the modern world.
 It doesn’t provide answers; it mostly just leads to more questions.

 So, how do you teach literature in a world in which intelligence is measured by your ability to find the “reason”-based single objective answer?